 John Dunkley had no artistic education and created only 50 known paintings before his death at age 55.
-Yet Dunkley's vision of the banana plantations of Panama and the alien vegetation of Jamaica is hypnotic, worrying and profoundly compelling.
-Dunkley's subjects are reluctant—crabs, mice, spiders and phallic tree stumps briefly flashlit against darkness.
+Yet his visions of the banana plantations of Panama and the alien vegetation of Jamaica are hypnotic, worrying and profoundly compelling.
+Dunkley’s subjects are reluctant—crabs, mice, spiders and phallic tree stumps briefly flashlit against darkness.

 Dunkley was born in the port town of Savanna-la-Mar in Jamaica, at the time still a tightly controlled British Colony, relentlessly squeezed for sugar and banana exports.
 At age seven Dunkley had to drop out of school, after an accident damaged his vision.
 As a teenager he traveled to Panama to live with his father, only to arrive the day after his father’s funeral.
 To keep himself fed he took jobs in Colón, Chiriqui, Costa Rica and Camaguey, Cuba.
 Traveling from Cuba to Florida his ship fell to mutiny, and Dunkley was saved by raising a masonic distress signal, a fellow lodge brother coming to his rescue.
 He became a sailor, traveling to England, Scotland, and North and South America.
 Undocumented lives bleed into myth, and some suggest that Dunkley worked on the construction of the Panama Canal.